Innovation Studies

 Comparing technological hype cycles: towards a theory

-The notion of ‘hype’ is widely used and represents a tempting
+The notion of ‘hype’ is widely used and represents a tempting way to

-between levels of expectations thus seems to indicate a flourishing field.
+levels of expectations thus seems to indicate a flourishing field.

 Sjoerd Bakker, Harro van Lente, and Marius Meeus

-Credible expectations – the US Department of Energy’s
+Credible expectations – the US Department of Energy’s Hydrogen Program

-Hydrogen Program as enactor and selector of hydrogen technologies
+as enactor and selector of hydrogen technologies

-There are many competing transition paths towards
+There are many competing transition paths towards sustainability and

-sustainability and even more competing visions and expectations, while only a
+even more competing visions and expectations, while only a limited of number of

-limited of number of paths can be supported.
-It is recognized that positive
+paths can be supported.
+It is recognized that positive expectations of the

-expectations of the different options are necessary to attract funding.
+different options are necessary to attract funding.
+However, in the literature

-However, in the literature so far, not much attention has been paid to the
+so far, not much attention has been paid to the actual assessment of

-furthermore, who voices the expectations and who assesses them?
+the expectations and who assesses them?

-We performed a case study on the US Department of Energy’s
+We performed a case study on the US Department of Energy’s (DOE)

-of hydrogen technologies for vehicular applications.
+hydrogen technologies for vehicular applications.
 The case study is based on

 DOE documents, observations during meetings, meeting minutes, and interviews